markNZed/processism-react-three/storyboard.md

 ### 11.3.2.
 Animation
 Begin with a zoom-out from the final scene of the presentation, revealing the entire sequence of scenes as part of a larger, interconnected network.
 This network forms a web of relations, with each scene represented as a node connected by lines (representing the flow of concepts).
 Gradually, the view shifts to highlight the presentation itself as a single node within an even broader context, suggesting that this presentation is one of many possible perspectives on process philosophy.
 The scene ends with the presentation’s visual elements morphing into different styles, illustrating their adaptability to other contexts and perspectives.
 ### 11.3.3.
 Narration
-As we conclude this exploration of process philosophy, it’s important to recognize that what you’ve experienced is one perspective—a particular way of engaging with and understanding the core ideas of process philosophy.
+As we come to the end of this presentation on process philosophy, it’s important to recognize that what you’ve experienced is just one perspective—a particular way of engaging with these ideas.

-This presentation is not a final statement or a fixed truth about process philosophy.
-Instead, it serves as a stepping stone, offering a structured approach to introducing these concepts.
-Its strength lies in its use of visual language to make abstract ideas more tangible, building a coherent narrative that connects various dimensions of process philosophy.
+This presentation is not a final statement or the only truth about process philosophy.
+Instead, it’s a tool—a starting point for your own journey.
+Think of it as the first step in exploring a landscape where every turn may reveal new insights.
+But, like any tool, you can adapt and customize it to suit your needs.

-Yet, like all perspectives, this presentation has its limitations.
-It focuses on certain aspects of process philosophy while potentially overlooking others.
-The visual language we've used, though helpful, is itself an abstraction — a tool to simplify complex ideas.
-In doing so, it inevitably leaves out some nuances and intricacies that are essential for a deeper understanding.

-This brings us to the opportunities that lie ahead.
-The framework and visual tools introduced here are not static; they are flexible, open to adaptation, expansion, or even reimagination.
-Process Philosophy itself encourages change and evolution, reminding us that each perspective is part of a broader, evolving process.

-This presentation offers one lens to view process philosophy, but it is far from the only one.
-As you continue your journey, use this framework as a guide, but don’t hesitate to modify, challenge, or transform it.
-Process Philosophy thrives on reinterpretation, and the real insights come from your own engagement with these ideas in the context of your experiences and relationships.
+Now, take a moment to reflect: How do the ideas you've encountered challenge the way you usually think?
+What processes in your own life seem to evolve over time rather than stay the same?
+These reflections are important, as they allow you to personalize what you’ve learned and make it more meaningful to your own experience.

+Remember, this presentation can guide you, but the real understanding comes through your own engagement with the world around you.
+It’s like having a compass—it points the way, but you’re the one who decides where to go next.
+The key to process philosophy is to stay open to change and not rush toward rigid conclusions.

+As you continue your journey, you might revisit parts of this presentation, experiment with different perspectives, or even build on what you've learned here to explore entirely new paths.
+The ideas we've discussed are flexible, just like the processes they describe.

+In this way, process philosophy invites you not just to learn but to live these concepts—adjusting and evolving your understanding as you go

 ## 11.4.
 Scene: Conclusion
 ### 11.4.1.
 Objective